ry-wang/Megaman/README.md

 # Megaman
-Custom version of MegaMan X
+Custom version of MegaMan X.
 Written in Java using Swing library for the UI and IntelliJ for development and testing.